John Lafayette Camp

-John Lafayette Camp (February 20, 1828 – July 16, 1891) was an American lawyer and planter from Texas who served in the Texas state Senate and as a district court judge.
+John Lafayette Camp Sr. (February 20, 1828 – July 16, 1891) was an American lawyer, politician and judge.
+He is the eponym of Camp County, Texas.

+Early life

-John was born in Jefferson County, Alabama, the son of John and Elizabeth Camp.
-After graduating from the University of Tennessee in 1848 he moved to Gilmer in Upshur County, Texas.
+John was born on February 20, 1828, in Elyton, Alabama, to John and Elizabeth Camp.
+After graduating from the University of Tennessee in 1848, he moved to Gilmer, Texas.
 He started a plantation and was admitted to the bar.
-In 1851 he married Mary Ann Ward, the daughter of a local doctor.
-The couple would have five children, including John Lafayette, Jr.
+In 1851, he married Mary Ann Ward, the daughter of a local doctor.
+The couple would have five children, including John Jr., who went on to become an attorney.

 Civil war

-Camp entered to Civil War by joining the Confederate States Army.
+During the American Civil War, Camp enlisted to the Confederate States Army.
 He joined the 14th Texas Cavalry Regiment and was elected Captain of his company.
 By the end of the war, he was Colonel of the 10th Texas Cavalry, and attached to the Army of Tennessee.
 He was in actions at Cumberland Gap, Murfreesboro, and Chickamauga.
 John was wounded and captured twice.

 Political career

 In 1866, the first district in Texas elected Camp to the U.S. Congress.
 However, in the struggle over seating of delegations connected with the Reconstruction, he was not allowed to take his seat.
 He remained active in Democratic Party politics.

-Camp was elected to the Texas State Senate in 1874, and served from 1875 to 1878, when Governor Hubbard appointed him a judge in State district court.
-He resigned as a judge in 1878 due to poor health.
+Camp was elected to the Texas Senate in 1874, and served from 1875 until 1878, when Richard B. Hubbard appointed him a judge in State district court.
+He resigned as a judge in 1878, due to poor health.

-Later life
+Later life and death

 Camp moved to Arizona in 1884, working as a registrar in the land office.
 But, when the drier climate failed to improve his health, he came back to Texas two years later.
-He settled in San Antonio, living in his later years with his son, John Lafayette Camp, Jr. He died there in 1891 and is buried in the Dignowitty Cemetery.
+He settled in San Antonio, living in his later years with his son John.
+He died there on July 16, 1891, aged 63.

 Camp County, Texas was named for him after he introduced the Bill in the state Senate that created the county.